 A masterpiece of rich Sikh culture and religious history, the `Virasat-e-Khalsa` is located in the holy city of Anandpur Sahib, the birthplace of the Khalsa.
 Conceived as a repository of the rich heritage of the `Khalsa`, the museum showcases the history and culture of Punjab; the heritage complex has been built to emphasize the eternal message of the 10 Sikh Gurus.

 If you think a Museum cannot exist without objects, think again!
-The amazing Amardeep Bahl has created a wonder which leaves you awe-struck and you have to keep going back to know more and more.
+The amazing Virasat-e-Khalsa created by Amardeep Bahl is a wonder which leaves you awe-struck and you have to keep going back to know more and more.

 Built on a 100-acre site at Anandpur Sahib, 85 km from Chandigarh, the Viraat-e-Khalsa or Khalsa Heritage Center stands at a site that is the birthplace of the Khalsa Panth, the present day Sikh religion.
 The second holiest Sikh shrine, Takht Keshgarh Sahib, is located here.
 At the Takht Keshgarh Sahib, you can see the real weapons and swords, but I will leave that post for another day.